 Expert assistance can go a long way toward helping companies identify the best practice measures to put in place to reduce risk and protect the company's people, property and products.

 This is especially beneficial when companies are facing an unusual event outside of the day-to-day operations and can include:

-Documentation: Keeping track of security threats, criminal offences and NLRA violations by union members and their supporters can give organizations leverage by being able to obtain temporary restraining orders and injunctive relief.
+Keeping track of security threats, criminal offenses and NLRA violations by union members and their supporters can give organizations leverage by being able to obtain temporary restraining orders and injunctive relief.
 However, simply reporting violations is not enough to get a temporary restraining order.
 Incident reporting and evidence gathering must be properly tracked and documented in order to be of value to your legal counsel.

-Evidence capturing: Effective documentation hinges on being able to anticipate and recognize violations when they happen.
+Effective documentation hinges on being able to anticipate and recognize violations when they happen.
 Organizations need a means to identify illegal union activities and capture them in a legally verifiable manner in order to be used as evidence.

-Facility assessment: Few people will know the ins and outs of a facility like the employees.
+Few people will know the ins and outs of a facility like the employees.
 As a result, workers can be a significant threat because of their understanding of vulnerable areas.
 A thorough security assessment can identify trouble spots such as a damaged fence, broken lights or frequently unsecured doors which could allow disgruntled employees to enter a facility undetected and cause harm.
 A thorough expert evaluation is a valuable component of a protection plan.